 - Control interface for the program operator.

 - Phrases module.

-Digital inputs and outputs (I/O):
+Digital inputs and outputs (I / O) and buttons:

-- Input of sixteen digital signals per phase.
+- Sixteen digital signals output per phase.

 - Support for buttons that emulate the numbers on the keyboard.